 The Company has valued the debt using similar nonconvertible debt as of the original issuance date of the Notes and bifurcated the conversion option associated with the Notes from the host debt instrument and recorded the conversion option of \$28.1 million in stockholders' equity prior to the allocation of debt issuance costs.
 The initial value of the equity component, which reflects the equity conversion feature, is equal to the initial debt discount.
 The resulting debt discount on the Notes is being accreted to interest expense at the effective interest rate over the estimated life of the Notes.
 The equity component is included in the additional paid-in-capital portion of stockholders' equity on the Company's consolidated balance sheet.
 In addition, the debt issuance costs of \$3.4 million are allocated between the liability and equity components in proportion to the allocation of the proceeds.
-The issuance costs allocated to the liability component (\$2.5 million) are capitalized as a long-term asset on the Company's balance sheet and amortized, using the effective-interest method, as additional interest expense over the term of the Notes.
-This amount has been classified as long-term as the underlying debt instrument has been classified as a long-term liability in the Company's balance sheet.
+During the first quarter of fiscal year 2017, the Company adopted ASU No. 2015-03.
+As such, the issuance costs allocated to the liability component (\$2.5 million) are capitalized as a reduction of the principal amount of the Notes payable on the

+Company's balance sheet and amortized, using the effective-interest method, as additional interest expense over the term of the Notes.
 The issuance costs allocated to the equity component is recorded as a reduction to additional paid-in capital.

-The fair value of the Company's Notes payable, calculated as of the closing price of the traded securities, was \$51.0 million and \$88.2 million as of July 31, 2016 and July 31, 2015, respectively.
+During the year ended July 31, 2017, the Company purchased \$2.0 million in face value of the Notes in the open market at a purchase price of \$1.8 million.
+The gain of \$0.1 million on this transaction is presented as a component of other gains and losses.
+The fair value of the Company's Notes payable, calculated as of the closing price of the traded securities, was \$63.9 million and \$51.0 million as of July 31, 2017 and July 31, 2016, respectively.
 This value does not represent the settlement value of these long-term debt liabilities to the Company.

-During the quarter ended April 30, 2016, the Company purchased \$0.5 million in face value of the Notes in the open market at a purchase price of \$0.4 million.
-During the quarter ended July 31, 2016, the Company purchased \$2.0 million in face value of the Notes in the open market at a purchase price of \$1.4 million.
-On July 21, 2016, the Company entered into an agreement with Highbridge International LLC and Highbridge Tactical Credit & Convertibles Master Fund, L.P. (together "Highbridge") for the repurchase \$27.9 million in face value of the Notes.
-The consideration paid to Highbridge included 2.7 million in newly issued shares of the Company's common stock, par value \$0.01 per share, a cash payment of \$18.5 million and a cash payment in the amount of the unpaid interest (\$0.6 million).
-The transaction was executed in a private transaction and closed on July 27, 2016.
-The Notes were cancelled following closing.
-These transactions resulted in a non-cash gain of \$0.8 million and a reduction of the equity component of \$0.1 million.
-The gain of \$0.8 million on these transactions is presented as a component of other gains and losses.

-The fair value of the Notes payable could vary each period based on fluctuations in market interest rates, as well as changes to the Company's credit ratings.
+The fair value of the Notes payable could vary each period based on fluctuations in market interest rates, as well as changes to our credit ratings.
 The Notes payable are traded and their fair values are based upon traded prices as of the reporting dates.
-As of July 31, 2016 and 2015, the net carrying value of the Notes was \$58.2 million and \$77.9 million, respectively.
+As of July 31, 2017 and July 31, 2016, the net carrying value of the Notes was \$59.8 million and \$57.2 million, respectively.

-July 31, 2016 July 31, 2015
+July 31, 2017 July 31, 2016

-usands)
+(In tho usands)

-Carrying amount of equity component (net of allocated debt issuance costs) \$ 27,099 \$ 27,163
+Carrying amount of equity component (net of allocated debt issuance costs) \$26,961 \$ 27,099

-Principal amount of Notes \$ 69,625 \$100,000
+Principal amount of Notes \$67,625 \$ 69,625

-Unamortized debt discount (11,443) (22,136)
+Unamortized debt discount (7,227) (11,443)

+Unamortized debt issuance costs (640) (1,013)

-Net carrying amount \$ 58,182 \$ 77,864
+Net carrying amount \$59,758 \$ 57,169

-As of July 31, 2016, the remaining period over which the unamortized discount will be amortized is 41 months.
+As of July 31, 2017, the remaining period over which the unamortized discount will be amortized is 19 months.

-I weive M onuis Ended

-Ju ly 31,
+Twelve Months Ended July 31,

-2016 2015
+2017 2016 2015

+(In thousands)

-Interest expense related to contractual interest coupon \$ 5,159 \$ 5,310
+Interest expense related to contractual interest coupon \$3,651 \$ 5,159 \$ 5,310

-Interest expense related to accretion of the discount 4,967 4,473
+Interest expense related to accretion of the discount 3,919 4,967 4,473

-Interest expense related to debt issuance costs 439 344
+Interest expense related to debt issuance costs 347 439 344

-\$10,565 \$10,127
+\$7,917 \$10,565 \$10,127

-During the year ended July 31, 2016 and 2015, the Company recognized interest expense of \$10.6 million and \$10.1 million associated with the Notes, respectively.
+During the year ended July 31, 2017, 2016 and 2015, the Company recognized interest expense of \$7.9 million, \$10.6 million and \$10.1 million associated with the Notes, respectively.
 The effective interest rate on the Notes, including amortization of debt issuance costs and accretion of the discount, is 13.9%.
-The Notes bear interest of 5.25%.
+The notes bear interest of 5.25%.